zero-to-prod/data-model/README.md

 echo $user->age; // 30
 ```

-### Recursive Instantiation
+### Recursive Hydration

-The DataModel trait recursively instantiates property values based on their type declarations.
+The `DataModel` trait recursively instantiates classes based on their type declarations.
 If a property’s type hint is a class, its value is passed to that class’s `from()` method.

-In this example, the address array is automatically converted into an Address object,
+In this example, the `address` element is automatically converted into an `Address` object,
-allowing direct access to its properties like `$user->address->city`.
+allowing direct access to its properties: `$user->address->city`.

 ```php
 class Address